simrb/simrb-doc/README.md

-## A simple way to create your application with ruby
+## A simple way to build your application with ruby

 ### Installation